OpenFogStack/matterHub/docs/Sparkplug.md

 example:

-spBv1.0/matterhub/DBIRTH/0  : New Matterhub has been provisioned sbBv1.0/matterhub/DBIRTH/0/333 : MatterHub discovered a new Device spBv1.0/matterhub/DDATA/0/333 : A device changed the state spBv1.0/matterhub/DCMD/0/333 : Sending a Command to the device spBv1.0/matterhub/NDATA/0/333 : MatterHub sending Meta Information (logs, firmware, ...) spBv1.0/matterhub/DCMD/0/333 : Sending a Command to the device spBv1.0/matterhub/DDEATH/0/333 : Device has been deprovisioned spBv1.0/matterhub/NDEATH/0 : MatterHub has been deprovisioned
+spBv1.0/matterhub/DBIRTH/0  : New Matterhub has been provisioned <br>
+sbBv1.0/matterhub/DBIRTH/0/333 : MatterHub discovered a new Device  <br>
+spBv1.0/matterhub/DDATA/0/333 : A device changed the state <br>
+spBv1.0/matterhub/DCMD/0/333 : Sending a Command to the device <br>
+spBv1.0/matterhub/NDATA/0/333 : MatterHub sending Meta Information (logs, firmware, ...) <br>
+spBv1.0/matterhub/DCMD/0/333 : Sending a Command to the device <br>
+spBv1.0/matterhub/DDEATH/0/333 : Device has been deprovisioned <br>
+spBv1.0/matterhub/NDEATH/0 : MatterHub has been deprovisioned <br>

 ## Payload
 ### DDATA (Updating Endpoint Data)